filipkristoferssonVTI/CERTAIN/README.md

 ### Outputs
 - Estimated **coefficients** (β) for each event type (`coefficients.csv`).
 - **Lambda values** (λ) for each grid cell and event type (`lambda_vals.csv`).
-  - These values represent the **best fitted estimates of the expected number of events**, given the land use in each cell.
+  - These values represent the **best fitted estimates of the expected number of events of a specific type**, given the land use in each cell.

 ---